Josh Donaldson Player Props: Yankees vs. Athletics

 Athletics Pitching Rankings

-- The Athletics allow the most home runs in baseball (118 total, 1.5 per game).
+- Athletics pitchers combine to allow the most home runs in baseball (119 total, 1.5 per game).

-- Blackburn (0-0) gets the starting nod for the Athletics in his sixth start of the season.
-He's put together a 4.21 ERA in 25 2/3 innings pitched, with 30 strikeouts.

-- The right-hander's most recent appearance came on Wednesday against the Cleveland Guardians, when he threw five innings, surrendering four earned runs while giving up nine hits.
+- In his most recent outing on Thursday against the Cleveland Guardians, the left-hander went seven innings, giving up two earned runs while surrendering four hits.

-- The 29-year-old has put up a 4.21 ERA and 10.5 strikeouts per nine innings across five games this season, while giving up a batting average of .292 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.